Yoga (Self-Hypnosis) to Quit Smoking

 Tobacco smoking

 Smoking has become fashionable these days.
-Over one billion people across the world are taking drugs in the form of smoking.
-A large section from teenagers to aged people is taking this recreational drug undermining its ill-impact on health.
-The most common substance used in smoking is tobacco while cannabis, opium, and heroin are also used as rare drugs.
-The main important method of smoking is through cigarettes yet pipes, cigars, bidis, hookahs, vaporizers, and bongs are also used on a large scale.
-All the cigarette packets have a common line “Cigarette smoking is injurious to health”, yet the number of smokers increases day by day.
-Smoking cigarettes causes death 10 years sooner.
+Over one billion people across the world are taking drugs in the form of tobacco.
+A large section, from teenagers to aged people, is taking this recreational drug, undermining its ill impact on health.
+The most common substance used in smoking is tobacco, while cannabis, opium, and heroin are also used as rare drugs.
+The primary important smoking method is through cigarettes, yet pipes, cigars, bidis, hookahs, vaporisers, and bongs are also used on a large scale.
+All the cigarette packets have a standard line, “Cigarette smoking is injurious to health”, yet the number of smokers increases daily.
+Smoking cigarettes causes death ten years later.

 Smoking causes

 There are many reasons for smoking.
-Some of the important causes of smoking are given below
+Some of the essential causes of smoking are given below

 • Easing the feeling of anxiety